cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Introduction {#intro}

 One of the challenges with deploying a Public Key Infrastructure (PKI) for the Internet of Things (IoT) is the size and parsing of X.509 public key certificates {{RFC5280}}, since those are not optimized for constrained environments {{RFC7228}}.
 More compact certificate representations are desirable.

 Due to the current PKI usage of DER encoded X.509 certificates, keeping compatibility with DER encoded X.509 is necessary at least for a transition period.
 However, the use of a more compact encoding with the Concise Binary Object Representation (CBOR) {{RFC7049}} reduces the certificate size significantly which has known performance benefits in terms of decreased communication overhead, power consumption, latency, storage, etc.

 CBOR is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{RFC8610}} provides a way to express structures for protocol messages and APIs that use CBOR. {{RFC8610}} also extends the diagnostic notation.

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays \[\] of data items, maps \{\} of pairs of data items, and sequences of data items.
 For a complete specification and examples, see {{RFC7049}}, {{RFC8610}}, and {{RFC8742}}.

 RFC 7925 {{RFC7925}} and IEEE 802.1AR {{IEEE-802.1AR}} specify certificate profiles for Internet of Things deployments which can be applied to lightweight certificate based authentication with, e.g., TLS {{RFC8446}}, DTLS {{I-D.ietf-tls-dtls13}}, COSE {{RFC8152}}, EDHOC {{I-D.ietf-lake-edhoc}} or Compact TLS 1.3 {{I-D.ietf-tls-ctls}}.
 This document specifies a CBOR encoding based on {{X.509-IoT}}, which can support large parts of {{RFC5280}}.
-The encoding support all {{RFC7925}} and IEEE 802.1AR {{IEEE-802.1AR}} profiled X.509 certificates.
+The encoding support all {{RFC7925}} and IEEE 802.1AR {{IEEE-802.1AR}} and CAB Baseline {{CAB-Baseline}} profiled X.509 certificates.
 Two variants are defined using the same CBOR encoding and differing only in what is being signed:

 * An invertible CBOR re-encoding of DER encoded X.509 certificates {{RFC5280}}, which can be reversed to obtain the original DER encoded X.509 certificate.

 * Natively signed CBOR certificates, which further optimizes the performance in constrained environments but is not backwards compatible with {{RFC5280}}, see {{native-CBOR}}.

 This document specifies COSE headers for use of the CBOR certificates with COSE, see {{cose}}.
-The document also specifies a TLS certificate type for use of the CBOR certificates with TLS (with or without additional TLS certificate compression), see {{tls}}.
+The document also specifies a TLS certificate type for use of the CBOR certificates with TLS and QUIC (with or without additional TLS certificate compression), see {{tls}}.

 # Notational Conventions